Conformal welding of independent Gaussian multiplicative chaos measures: Conditions for H older continuity

 \section{Conditions for H\"older continuity}

-In this section we derive a number of probabilistic statements for events defined by $\tau^{(1)}$ and $\tau^{(2)}$ which imply the conclusion of Theorem~\ref{t:Holder}.
-(These statements are then proven in Sections~\ref{s:Decompose} and~\ref{s:LargeDeviations}).
-We proceed in two steps: \begin{enumerate} \item First we show that H\"older continuity of $F_n$ follows if for any point $x\in\partial\D$, with high probability there exists a sequence of concentric annuli $\mathbb{A}_i$ around $x$ such that $F_n(\mathbb{A}_i)$ has conformal modulus bounded away from zero. \item Next we use basic properties of the conformal modulus and the Beurling-Ahlfors extension to derive conditions on $\tau^{(1)}$ and $\tau^{(2)}$ which ensure that such annuli exist. \end{enumerate}
+In this section we derive a probabilistic statement for events defined by $\tau^{(1)}$ and $\tau^{(2)}$ which implies the conclusion of Theorem~\ref{t:Holder}.
+(This statement is then proven in Sections~\ref{s:Decompose} and~\ref{s:LargeDeviations}).
+We proceed in three steps: \begin{enumerate} \item First we show that H\"older continuity of $F_n$ follows if for any point $x\in\partial\D$, there exists a suitable sequence of concentric annuli $\mathbb{A}_i$ around $x$ such that $F_n(\mathbb{A}_i)$ has conformal modulus bounded away from zero. \item Next we use properties of the conformal modulus and the Beurling-Ahlfors extension to derive conditions on $\tau^{(1)}$ and $\tau^{(2)}$ which ensure that such annuli exist. \item Finally we use a Borel-Cantelli argument to quantify the probability bounds required to deduce almost sure uniform H\"older continuity. \end{enumerate}